gautemo/Gaute-Meek-Olsen/src/today-i-learned/js-formated-large-numbers.md

 const numberToDisplay = new Intl.NumberFormat().format(number)
 ```

 Bonus, it will be formatted according to the users' local settings.
 For me in Norway, `numberToDisplay` is 3 000 000.
-While 'en-US' it will be 3,000,000 and 'de-DE' it is 3.000.000.
+While 'en-US' will be 3,000,000 and 'de-DE' it is 3.000.000.